peijli/peijli.github.io/_pages/about.md

   - /about.html
 ---

-> Excelling in the magic of turning low-quality caffeine into high-quality engineering solutions for 22 years.
+> The magic of turning low-quality caffeine into high-quality engineering solutions, personified.

 I am a fourth-year undergraduate student at the University of Michigan College of Engineering, majoring in [Computer Science](https://cse.engin.umich.edu) and minoring in [Civil Engineering](https://cee.engin.umich.edu).